-Iw>80$itl could be memorised as I won more than 80 dollars in the lottery.
+Iw>80$itl could be memorized as I won more than 80 dollars in the lottery.

-Moving on, the next screen you see are the various setting for the database such as encryption type, protection etc. We aren’t going into much details in this post here for keeping it simple.
+Moving on, the next screen you see is the various setting for the database such as encryption type, protection etc. We aren’t going into more details in this post here for keeping it simple.

-In this window you should type the Title, User name and Password etc. for your respective website or document.
-The automatic generator icon is on on the right of the Repeat field and can be used for generating a strong password and No, you don’t have to to remember this!
+In this window you should type the Title, Username and Password etc. for your respective website or document.
+The automatic generator icon is on the right of the Repeat field and can be used for generating a strong password and No, you don’t have to remember this!
 The Expires field in the bottom shows the expiry date of the password.

-And, in case you are wondering that how is the passsword shown in plain text, the icon for that is the one with the three dots on it.
+And, in case you are wondering that how is the password shown in plain text, the icon for that is the one with the three dots on it.